Envek/rubyworld-keep-it-ruby/slides.md

 But sometimes it is just not right tool for the job

 <!--
 But at the same time many of our open source products are written in Go.
 Performance, memory usage, and concurrency are things that weren't Ruby strengths for the long time.
-Sometimes it is better to make a trade-off.
+And while Ruby is getting more performant with every release, sometimes it might still worth it to make that trade-off.
 -->

 ---